Fiscal Year 2020 Approved Budget

 On May 1, the Alexandria City Council unanimously adopted a Fiscal Year (FY) 2020 General Fund Operating Budget of $761.5 million, which represents an increase of just 1.75% over the current year.
 The approved budget includes $231.7 million in operating funds for public schools (a 3.5%, or $7.8 million increase over FY 2019 funding), and invests $1.62 billion over 10 years in Alexandria’s Capital Improvement Program.
 FY 2020 begins on July 1, 2019, and ends June 30, 2020.
 The Approved Budget documents will be available no later than June 30, 2019.

 - FY 2020 Proposed Operating Budget & CIP Documents

-For a brief description and highlights of the budget, please refer to this news release or the Budget in Brief pamphlet.
+For a brief description and highlights of the proposed budget, please refer to the news release or the Budget in Brief pamphlet.

 - FY 2020 Budget Calendar